 Accidental death insurance, also known as accidental life insurance, is a type of coverage that pays out a benefit in the event of death or serious injury caused by an accident.

-An accidental death insurance policy is not as well-known as regular life insurance, but it can still be important.
+An accidental death insurance policy is not as well-known as regular life insurance but can still be important.
 It can help an individual or their family if there is a tragic accident.

 In this article, we’ll explore the key factors influencing accidental life insurance rates and provide tips on how to get affordable coverage.